-Central issue while solving problems of dynamic fracture (no matter, numerically or analytically) is rupture criterion to be used in order to assess if fracture should happen at a given state of a system.
-For several decades it is known that classical fracture criteria (criteria based on the idea of the ultimate stress for intact media and on the idea of the critical stress intensity factor for cracked bodies) are not able to provide satisfactory coincidence with known experiments (see, e.g. [2]).
-Moreover, it is easy to show that these criteria contradict the common sense being applied to transient problems (as discussed in [3]).
+Institute for Problem in Mechanical Engineering of the Russian Academy of Sciences, Bolshoj pr.
+V.O.
+61, 199178, St.-Petersburg, Russia e-mail: Vladimir@bratov.com Central issue while solving problems of dynamic fracture (no matter, numerically or analytically) is a rupture criterion to be used in order to assess if fracture should occur at a given state of a system.
+For several decades, it is known that classical fracture criteria (criteria based on the idea of the ultimate stress for intact media and on the idea of the critical stress intensity factor for cracked bodies) are not able to provide satisfactory coincidence with known experiments (see e.g., Ref.
+[2]).
+Moreover, it is easy to show that these criteria contradict the common sense being applied to transient problems (as discussed in Ref.
+[3]).

-In [4],[2],[3] a new criterion based on the introduced concept of the incubation time of a fracture process was proposed in order to predict conditions of initiation of brittle fracture in solids undergoing dynamic impact loading.
-Later in this paper the incubation time fracture criterion (ITFC) will be discussed in detail.
+In Refs.
+[2-4] a new criterion based on the introduced concept of the incubation time of a brittle fracture process was proposed in order to predict conditions of initiation of brittle fracture in solids undergoing dynamic impact loading.
+Later in this paper some aspects of the incubation time fracture criterion (ITFC) will be discussed in more detail.
+Exhaustive information about ideology and physics behind the ITFC and the incubation time can be found in a book by Morozov and Petrov [3].
+In the same book one can find possible experimental schemes that can be used in order to evaluate the incubation time.
 Here some distinguishing properties of the ITFC that make it especially attractive to be embedded into numerical computational schemes are outlined.

-In this connection the important feature of the incubation time fracture criterion is that it is able to predict fracture initiation conditions with reliability and correctness in "static" case of "slow" changing loads and "slow" changing geometry as well as in "dynamic" case of high-rate loads and "fast" changing geometry (see, e.g., [2], [3]).
+In this connection, the important feature of the incubation time fracture criterion is that it is able to predict fracture initiation conditions with reliability and correctness in "static" case of "slow" changing loads and "slow" changing geometry as well as in "dynamic" case of high-rate loads and "fast" changing geometry (see e.g., Refs.
+[2, 4].
 Moreover, the criterion is supplying a smooth transition between these two cases [5].
-The result is that using this approach one does not need to care about time scale of the problem - the criterion is giving correct predictions in a wide range of loading rates from static problems to the extreme dynamic ones.
+As a result, using this approach one does not need to care about time scale of the problem-the criterion is giving correct predictions in a wide range of loading rates from static problems to the extreme dynamic cases.
 Even distinguishing between "static" and "dynamic" situation is not obligatory needed anymore, though the ITFC itself is providing a perfect possibility to do this.